ICARION-Project/ICARION/validation/VALIDATION_REPORT_v1.0.md

 1. **Thermalization (90 tests):** All tests achieved EXCELLENT status with temperature accuracy of 0.90% ± 0.35% and Maxwell-Boltzmann distribution accuracy of 0.45% ± 0.17%

-2. **Ion Mobility Spectrometry (52 tests):** HSS and EHSS collision models show good agreement with Mason-Schamp theory in their validity regions (diagonal stripe in E/N-pressure space).
-Systematic deviations at extremes indicate fundamental model limitations requiring E/N-dependent cross sections.
+2. **Ion Mobility Spectrometry (108 tests):** HSS stays within ±10% along the expected diagonal corridor spanning 1–10 Td and 100–5000 Pa.
+EHSS tracks the same trend but with a known low-pressure bias, while the legacy Friction surrogate intentionally fails (see Section 2) and is earmarked for follow-up work.

 3. **Quadrupole Stability Map (88 tests):** Complete first stability region mapped from q = 0.05 to q = 1.0.
 Field solver correctly implements Mathieu stability physics with 40.9% stable configurations.
 Complete instability verified at q = 1.0 (beyond q_max = 0.908).